Sihyeon Villa, Sagittarius

 The woman stiffened at Claire’s voice and lifted her head to glower at him.
 Her gaze then flicked to Olive and then she bowed her head once more.
 “Of course.”

-Claire ordered Soha to take the woman away leaving the hallway to just himself, Olive, Trystan, and Felix.
+Claire ordered Soha to take the woman away leaving the hallway to just him, Olive, Trystan, and Felix.

 “Ollie…” Claire tried hesitantly.

 “There’s a temple up in the mountains a couple of miles away from this city.
 It’s called Bodhi Temple,” Olive began coolly.
-“Apparently, it has a library of unique books that are good for studying for the State Conducting Exam.
+“Apparently, it has a library of books that are good for studying for the State Conducting Exam that you can’t find anywhere else.
 Apparently, it’s very hard to get into.
 In fact, a guide told me that there are only two ways to get into it.
 Either dedicate your life to the temple or be brought in by someone who has access to that place.
 And I’ve heard rumors that royal members of Sagittarius’s clans are—”

 Olive closed his mouth, feeling rather un-victorious.
 “Okay?”